ebp-nor/workshop-2024/day1_genome_assembly/00_introduction.md

 Today you'll learn how to assemble a whole genome.

-After attending the workshop you should:
+After attending the workshop you will:
 - know about the most-used approaches for genome assembly
-- be able to assess information inherit in sequencing reads
+- be able to assess information contained in sequencing reads
+- be able to understand and run a genome assembly
 - be able to validate genome assemblies
 - know about manual curation of assemblies